Welcome to DS701

 Final grades will be computed based on the following:

-• 40% Final Project
+• 40% final project

 The exact cutoffs for final grades will be determined after the class is complete.